 The score is majestic and easily evoked memories of those similar genre films I watched as a kid.
 The music was composed by Ilan Eshkeri who has had a prolific career in film and TV.
 For this film, he won the Best New Composer of 2007 Award from the International Film Music Critics Association.
 The closing song was sung by the boy (now man?) group Take That, with their number 2 hit, Rule the World and became their second best selling single.

-Charlie Cox and Claire Danes had lovely on-screen chemistry and they convinced in their respective roles and they had a lovely rapport.
-Cox was cast first and then his chemistry observed with Danes and others up for this role.
+Charlie Cox and Claire Danes had lovely on-screen chemistry and they were convinced in their respective roles and they had a lovely rapport.
+Cox was cast first and then his chemistry was observed with Danes and others up for this role.
 He was always considered for the role by Vaughan, who wanted an unknown actor over the studio choice, Orlando Bloom.
 The role of Yvaine was turned down by a list of lovelies including Scarlett Johansson and Sarah Michelle Gellar.